 What is self-soothing?

 Any parents will be familiar with self-soothing in babies.
-In fact, when you google the keyword, the first results will be about infants and their ability to stop crying without any comforting from the caregivers by soothing themselves.
+In fact, when you google the keyword, the first results will be about infants and their ability to stop crying without any nurturing, simply by soothing themselves.

 One important aspect that Gračanin points out is that self-soothing is directed at the experience, not the situation, meaning that self-soothing behaviors are not meant to change the situation but rather the emotional reaction to it.